 Sweet T is happy to model for you.
 She can’t keep her feet down during a diaper change any more.
 They are just too interesting!

-Notice how tight I can get the waist since I opted for snapless.
+Notice how tight I can get the waist since I opted for snapless Cloth eez Workhorse diapers.
 Hopefully when she’s outgrowing this size I’ll be able to make them last even longer by making the waist very loose and get a few extra weeks out of them before moving up to the brown edge.

-The legs fit a little loose, but remember that she is 14 pounds and the red edge is for 15-24ish pounders. 😉I’m really pleased with how trim the Workhorse is under a cover (Kawaii snap shown).
+The legs fit a little loose, but remember that she is 14 pounds and the red edge is for 15-24ish pounders. 😉I’m really pleased with how trim the Cloth Eez Workhorse diapers are under a cover (Kawaii snap shown).
 Also there is no diaper peeking out by her thighs.
 When I fold a prefold there’s always a little cloth that sticks out because 1.
 I’m not that adept and 2.
 Sweet T is so playful now she’s like trying to diaper an octopus.

 There’s nothing like an exclusively breastfed child pooping while sitting in a Bumbo.
 The runniness of the poo combined with the pressure of the Bumbo…you don’t need a physics lesson to figure this one out.
 If she is wearing a disposable, the poo shoots up her back and if she’s wearing a prefold with cover it comes out the legs almost every time.
 And that’s only if the diaper is bone dry when she does her big business.
 If there’s pee already in there… She’s going to wind up with an outfit change and a bath.

-So how did the Workhorse hold up under the breastfed poop test?
+So how did the Cloth Eez Workhorse diapers hold up under the breastfed poop test?
 It passed with flying colors.
-Sweet T wore a workhorse for two hours, soaked it with pee then did a giant Bumbo-style #2.
+Sweet T wore a Workhorse for two hours, soaked it with pee then did a giant Bumbo-style #2.
 Her outfit was saved!
 Only a tiny bit of poo leaked onto the inside of the cover around the gusset.
 Considering the legs are loose because she’s not technically in this size yet I am impressed!

 Sweet T is quite petite so we are still using these same red-edged fitteds for her.
 They haven’t frayed or thinned through nine months of washings, wear, and tear.
 I’m still happy with them!
 She’s currently 20 pounds so it looks like we’ll be able to get a few more months out of them yet.